windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 The form component allows you to create a form.
 It has a submit button that triggers a runnable when clicked.
 The runnable parameters are defined:

-- **Static**: The parameter is defined in the component configuration.
+- **Static**: the parameter is defined in the component configuration.
-- **User input**: The parameter is defined by the user input.
+- **User input**: the parameter is defined by the user input.
-- **Connected**: The parameter is connected to an output.
+- **Connected**: the parameter is connected to an output.

-Only user input are displayed in the form.
+Only user inputs are displayed in the form.

 ![Form API](../assets/apps/4_app_component_library/form.png)